Blackberry

 —Family— Rosaceae; other members include rose, apple, almond, strawberry.

-Synonyms— Bramble, dewberry, berry.
+Synonyms— Bramble, dewberry, gout berry.

 —Parts Used— Leaves, bark, roots, and fruit.